MiguelDi/Stock_Analysis/README.md

 ### Files

-* The Vba_Challengue.xlsm file is an Excel File with an format to includes Macros, but make sure to everytime you open it to enable the macro option that will pop out automatic every time you open the file.
+* The Vba_Challengue.xlsm file is an Excel File with an format to includes Macros, but make sure to everytime you open it enable the macro option that will pop out automatic every time you open the file.

 ## Stock Market Analysis